|Name||Research details / areas of interest|

 Any information about vintage brass bands, their formation, histories, pictures, contesting, memorabilia, recordings, publications etc.

-All material is made available for all to access via the IBEW website: www.ibew.co.uk.
+All material is made available for all to access via this website.
+Various of my research papers on the history of brass bands are available via the About IBEW page.
 Any contributions of information, pictures or suggestions for further research are very welcome.

 Brass Bands in Ireland|

 Researching brass bands in Ireland.
 Part of this research is to obtain a comprehensive picture of banding in Ireland and gather together information about the histories of bands both existing and extinct, gather stories about individuals through oral history projects, archive recordings of bands from contests and broadcasts, and gather photographs, documents and archival materials about bands.

 I am researching into circus bands and am interested in any links between brass band personnel and circus bands.
 I am particularly interested in the bands who performed with Bostock and Wombwell's menagerie/circus in the 19th century.

 Atherton, Astley, Glazebury, Hindley, Leigh and Tyldesley Brass Bands|

 I am researching the growth of brass bands in the Atherton, Astley, Glazebury, Hindley, Leigh and Tyldesley area in the 1860s.
 I am specifically interested in the process of starting a band from scratch in this era, how the bands were funded, resourced and tutored.
 The two bands I would particularly welcome information on are the Bedford Church Brass Band (of which my great grandfather was a founder member and conductor) and St. Josephs' Brass Band; which I believe was the first brass band in this area.
 Another area of research is the movement between personnel playing with the Volunteer Movement bands recruited in 1859, who were also members of other local brass bands.